Kenya-Rae/Kenya-s-Portfolio/README.md

 - [IoanZahria] (https://code-institute-room.slack.com/archives/CP07TN38Q/p1715337626643139?thread_ts=1715335321.886689&cid=CP07TN38Q).
 Helping me resolve the issue with my file sizes as this was causing a gitpush error.
 - [Bootstrapstudio](https://forum.bootstrapstudio.io/t/how-do-you-decrease-carousel-size/5109/2) A forum post that related to a similar issue I was having.
 A response from Saj pointed me in the right direction on how to override the carousel image size on desktop.
 - [Joshwcomeau](https://www.joshwcomeau.com/css/center-a-div/).
 Explained center a div using margin auto.
 This showed me a new property called margin-inline.
 - [Rocketvalidator](https://rocketvalidator.com/) Was used to understand errors within validators.
+In particular [Page I read](https://rocketvalidator.com/html-validation/bad-value-x-for-attribute-width-on-element-video-expected-a-digit-but-saw-percent-instead) and [Another page I read](https://rocketvalidator.com/html-validation/bad-value-x-for-attribute-src-on-element-img-illegal-character-in-path-segment-space-is-not-allowed).

 [Back to top](#title)